Read Fees, Taxes, and Surcharges of Global IT Communications, Inc.

 Administrative Service Fee

-ASF (Administrative Service Recovery Fee) is a recovery fee applied towards client system training, systems licensing, software and/or hardware certification related charges, 3rd party administration fees, which are commonly applied in order to maintain IT system controls, standards, procedures, and is used towards improving quality of customer service.
+ASF (Administrative Service Recovery Fee) is a recovery fee applied towards client system training, systems licensing, software and/or hardware certification-related charges, 3rd party administration fees, which are commonly applied in order to maintain IT system controls, standards, procedures, maintaining industry compliance, and is also used towards improving quality of customer service for customer account management.